 - A. Per the Student Leaders Eligibility Policy, there are two eligibility requirements for officers of Storrs Tier III organizations: - 1.
 Enrollment Status Eligibility - a.
 Student leaders must be currently enrolled at the Storrs Campus and, consequently, be subject to paying the 'General University Fee', a portion of which supports student organizations - b.
-Student leaders must also be subject to paying the fee for the group for which they are seeking/holding office.
+Student leaders must pay the respective group fee of the organization they are seeking or holding office..